Project Management Apprenticeships & Qualifications

 You don’t always need academic qualifications, but you’ll need a good standard of education, such as GCSEs, including English, maths and ICT.

 Being able to manage projects successfully is a skill that many employers look for, so you don’t have to want to become a Project Manager to benefit from this apprenticeship.

 Register your interest using the form below and one our team will contact you.

 - Level 4 Associate Project Manager Apprenticeship Standard

 - Association for Project Management Level 4 Project Management Qualification

 Individual employers will set their own entry requirements for their apprentices.
-Typically, candidates will usually have 5 GCSEs at grade A* to C (or equivalent) - including English and maths - and hold of a minimum of 120 UCAS points (or equivalent).
+Candidates will usually need five GCSEs at Grade 9-4 (or equivalent) - including English and maths - and hold of a minimum of 120 UCAS points (or equivalent).